awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-secret.md

 + To inject sensitive data into your containers as environment variables, use the `secrets` container definition parameter\.
 + To reference sensitive information in the log configuration of a container, use the `secretOptions` container definition parameter\.

-For more information, see [Specifying sensitive data](https://docs.aws.amazon.com/batch/latest/userguide/specifying-sensitive-data.html) in the *AWS Batch User Guide*\.
+For more information, see [Specifying Sensitive Data](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data.html) in the *Amazon Elastic Container Service Developer Guide*\.

 ## Syntax<a name="aws-properties-batch-jobdefinition-secret-syntax"></a>